ContinuityControl/control_api_reference/README.md

 You'll need Ruby 2.0.0 installed.
 Please see [the Ruby installation guide for more information](https://www.ruby-lang.org/en/downloads/).

-You need to configure an ignored file called `.env` that points to the API server you're using.
+You need to configure a git-ignored file called `.env` that points to the API server you're using.

-For testing, `.env` would be:

-    CONTROL_API_BASE_URI=https://sandbox.continuity.net/
-    CONTROL_API_KEY='YOUR-API-KEY'
-    CONTROL_API_SECRET='YOUR-API-SECRET'

-For production, `.env` would be:
+For example, `.env` would be:

     CONTROL_API_BASE_URI=https://api.continuity.net/
     CONTROL_API_KEY='YOUR-API-KEY'
     CONTROL_API_SECRET='YOUR-API-SECRET'

+If you would like separate credentials for testing in a "sandbox" organization, please contact us.

 To get started: